VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning

-The overall framework of VADv2 is depicted in Fig.~\ref{fig:framework}.
-VADv2 takes multi-view image sequences as input in a streaming manner, transforms sensor data into environmental token embeddings, outputs the probabilistic distribution of action, and samples one action to control the vehicle.
+The overall framework of \thename is depicted in Figure~\ref{fig:framework}. \thename takes multi-view image sequences as input in a streaming manner, transforms sensor data into scene token embeddings, outputs the probabilistic distribution of action, and samples one action to control the vehicle.
 Large-scale driving demonstrations and scene constraints are used to supervise the predicted distribution.